pooltogether/v4-docs/docs/concepts/computing-prizes.md

 # Computing Prizes

-## Description

-This section outlines how the prizes are computed.
-The Draw Calculator contract is responsible for calculating prizes.
-For each draw, it takes several inputs:
+This section outlines how the prizes are computed for each draw.
+The high-level steps of this process are:

-- The users TWAB
+- Get the Draw & Prize Distribution from the DrawBuffer and PrizeDistributionBuffer contracts respectively
+- Compute the user's TWAB for the draw given the draw start teimstamp, beacon period & offsets
-- The total supply TWAB
+- Get the total ticket supply TWAB
-- The Prize Distribution
+- Compute the number of picks a user gets (this is the user's fraction of TWAB vs. total supply TWAB multipled by the number of picks for the draw)
-- The winning random number
+- For each pick, compute the users random number and compare it to winning random number

-However since the user may have hundreds or thousands of picks, this calculation can also be replicated off-chain.

 <a href={require('/img/guides/ComputingPrizes.png').default} target="\_blank">
 <img